Azure/fta-architecturalreview/articles/introduction.md

 ## Discuss Identified Risks and Links to Azure Docs

 At this point you would review the identified risks and possible enhancements to the architecture with supporting links to patterns and practices or service documentation.
-These should be recorded for later follow up.
+If there are areas of the solution that do not align to recommended practices or design principles, then these should be highlighted as soon as possible.
+All risks and recommendations should be recorded for later follow up.

 Consider that what you are really looking for here is a list of what has to be done, by whom, and by when.
 This is to be phrased as a list of risks and recommendations, backed by links to Azure Docs (for an architectural review - links to patterns, practices, reference architectures, or for the more detailed solution reviews - links to technical service-specific documentation) and qualified with appropriate SLA's and NFRs discovered earlier.
 This gives context to the suggestions given – which might be required later.
 Consider why the recommendations are being provided.